Knowledge Centre

 Three things are of paramount importance if the CSR function is to perform it's proper role as a contributor to shareholder value and an integrator of societal value and environmental stewardship.

-- Not ghettoized – CSR should not be set off in the corner of an organization and left to ‘do good’ while the rest of the company gets on with the core function of creating value.
+1. Not ghettoized – Sustainability should not be set off in the corner of an organization and left to ‘do good’ while the rest of the company gets on with the core function of creating value.
 CSR should be looked at as a way to support and contribute to business value at the same time as it supports and contributes to social and community value and supports environmental stewardship

 a.
 How does this create value or create risk for the business?